 Brave Search is an independent search engine that pulls results (up to 92%) from its database.

-It is a privacy-preserving search engine that doesn’t track users’ clicks, search terms, or store search history.
+It is a privacy-preserving search engine that doesn’t track users’ clicks or search terms, and it doesn’t store search history.

-It mainly focuses on user privacy, ad-free experience, encryption technology, no user profiling, and personalized or target ads.
+It primarily focuses on user privacy, an ad-free experience, encryption, no user profiling, and personalized or targeted ads.
+This makes Brave one of the best conservative search engines for a complete privacy search world.

-You can perform searches on the Brave search engines distraction-free.
-It also has the People Also Ask section, knowledge graph panel, and find elsewhere.
+You can perform searches on the Brave distraction-free.
+It also has the People Also Ask section and knowledge graph panel, which you can find elsewhere.

-Find elsewhere is a Brave Search feature that lets you search on other search engines from the Brave search result page.
+Find elsewhere is a Brave feature that lets you run the search from another search engine.

-There are a few settings you might want to toggle off or on.
+There are a few settings you might want to toggle off or on in the Brave Search engine.

-Brave Search will use your device IP to perform a more relevant search without storing the information if turned on.
+Brave Search will use your device’s IP address to perform more relevant searches, without storing the information, if enabled.

 Discussion

-This new search feature in Brave lets it include results from communities such as Reddit.
+This new search feature in Brave now includes results from communities such as Reddit.

-If you don’t want your search to have resulted from online communities, you need to toggle it off.
+If you don’t want your search results to come from online communities, you need to toggle it off.

 Anonymous Usage Metrics

-If you leave this on, you consent to allow Brave Search to use specific user, query, and device information to learn more about the usage and performance of their products.
+If you leave this on, you consent to Brave Search using specific user, query, and device information to learn more about the usage and performance of its products.

-Though Brave Search states this information is collected anonymously and they’re never tied to you or your device, it is still a good thing to know about.
+Brave Search states that this information is collected anonymously and never tied to you or your device, but it is still good to know.

 If Brave Search is your default browser search engine, you can set the Google fallback Mixing option.